ariga/atlas/doc/md/guides/mysql/check-constraint.md

 CHECK (column_name value_list)
 ```

-The value_list is a list of values that the column_name can have.
-You can have multiple value_list(s) in a single CHECK constraint.
+The `value_list` is a list of values that the column_name can have.
+You can have multiple `value_list`(s) in a single `CHECK` constraint.

-If you want to specify multiple value_list(s), you need to use the OR keyword between each value_list.
+If you want to specify multiple `value_list`(s), you need to use the OR keyword between each `value_list`.
 For example:

 ```sql
 CHECK (column_name value_list OR value_list)
 ```

-You can use the AND keyword between each value_list to make the CHECK constraint more restrictive.
+You can use the AND keyword between each `value_list` to make the `CHECK` constraint more restrictive.
 For example:

 ```sql
 CHECK (column_name value_list AND value_list)
 ```

-The condition for a value_list can be any valid MySQL expression.
+The condition for a `value_list` can be any valid MySQL expression.
 If the condition is not met, the insert or update operation will fail.

-## Adding and removing the CHECK constraint in MySQL
+## Adding and removing the `CHECK` constraint in MySQL

-#### To add a CHECK constraint to a table in MySQL, use the ALTER TABLE statement:
+#### To add a `CHECK` constraint to a table in MySQL, use the ALTER TABLE statement:

 ```sql title="Syntax"
 ADD CONSTRAINT constraint_name CHECK (column_name condition);